Califfo8/Califfo8/README.md

   🎓 Currently studying for the Computer Engineering Cyber-Physical Systems Master's degree at [University of Pisa](https://www.unipi.it/)

-  🔭 Interested in 3D Printing, AI, Automation and System Optimization.
+  🔭 Interested in Automation, System Optimization, Cyber Security, 3D Printing and AI.

   ♟️ One More Turn.
 Passionate gamer of strategic and management games.
 Always exploring new worlds, where I sometimes stumble upon a strange old man who warns: "It's dangerous to go alone!
 Take this!".